Degree Days

 8. We're widely used, and popular!

-The extensive worldwide usage of our data also brings a level of collective scrutiny that would make it very difficult for any significant errors to exist undetected in our data-calculation processes.
+The bottom line is that the data from our system is helping to drive energy saving in millions of buildings around the world.
+This naturally makes us very pleased!
+And the extensive worldwide usage of our data brings a level of collective scrutiny that would make it very difficult for any significant errors to exist undetected in our data-calculation processes.
 This is not a substitute for the thorough internal testing and monitoring systems we have in place, but it does provide additional reassurance of our data quality.

 More on calculating degree days properly